-The Toyota Supra is one of Japan’s most legendary performance cars.
-A brawny six-cylinder sports coupé that debuted in 1978, the last Supra rolled off the production line in 2002 after 593,337 had been made.
+The Supra’s ancestors include some of Japan’s most legendary performance cars.
+The brawny six-cylinder sports coupé first debuted in 1978, then the last Supra rolled off the production line in 2002 after 593,337 had been made.
+Toyota Supra, this is your life, so far…

 A40: the first generation